-Haputale is ideally located for hiking, trekking and bird watching.
+Thotalagala is located 20 minutes away from Haputale and is ideally located for hiking, trekking and bird watching.
 Many visitors hike from the town of Haputale right up to Lipton's Seat; it is quite a long hike but very interesting.
 According to the footprints guide of Sri Lanka, the Dambatenne road is one of the only places in Sri Lanka where you can technically see 50% of the island (the South and the East), and it really does feel as though you are floating in the clouds!
-Horton Plains, possibly one the most famous destinations for hiking in Sri Lanka, is also an hour’s drive from Thotalagala and has magnificent hiking and walking routes.
+Horton Plains, possibly one the most famous destinations for hiking in Sri Lanka, is also an hour’s drive away and has magnificent hiking and walking routes.
 Nearby is the Pitarathmalie forest reserve, a thicket of cloud forest which is marked as a bird sanctuary, as well as Thangamalai bird sanctuary beneath Adisham monastery.

 - Leslie Siben, India